 p cubed presentations

 p cubed presentations is a concept about presentations and how to improve them.
 The aim is to share ideas about presentations, their construction, design and delivery such that the message is not lost, in time, like tears in rain.
+A mission statement, if you are looking for such is here.

 p cubed presentations – how to use the site